Zeedah/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a Shell script that runs Python code.
-The Python code will be saved in the environment variable $PYCODE
+Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)